-CYP2C9 inhibitors: Caution is recommended when co-prescribing diclofenac with CYP2C9 inhibitors (such as voriconazole), which could result in a significant increase in peak plasma concentrations and exposure to diclofenac.
-The following interactions include those observed with Cataflam sugar-coated tablets and/or other pharmaceutical forms of diclofenac.
+CYP2C9 inhibitors: Caution is recommended when co-prescribing diclofenac with CYP2C9 inhibitors (such as sulfinpyrazone and voriconazole), which could result in a significant increase in peak plasma concentrations and exposure to diclofenac.

 Lithium: If used concomitantly, diclofenac may raise plasma concentrations of lithium.
 Monitoring of the serum lithium level is recommended.